dslm4515/BMLFS/README.md

 How to Use the Build Scripts

-Build scripts assume porg is installed as package manager and assumes the following directory tree:
+Build scripts assume Slackware's pkgtools is installed as package manager and assumes the following directory tree:
 ```
  + -- [sources]
        |